SteveJustin1963/tec-FORTH/README.md

 ## Theory - testable
 "Forth is a simple, yet extensible language; its modularity and extensibility permit writing significant programs.
 A Forth environment combines the compiler with an interactive shell, where the user defines and runs subroutines called words.
 Words can be tested, redefined, and debugged as the source is entered without recompiling or restarting the whole program.
 All syntactic elements, including variables and basic operators, are defined as words.
 Forth environments vary in how the resulting program is stored, but ideally running the program has the same effect as manually re-entering the source." (wiki)

+Historically Forth has proven itself in machine control over 50 years.
+Firth of Forth can also.
+* To prove its a viable and robust system
+* Review and expand it technically until comprehensively complete.

 ## Prediction
 "This is where the project gets interesting but nothing is ever smooth sailing, it's always hard" (John Hardy 2020)

+Forth will make the tec-1 easier to use, faster and more powerful.

 ## Method